LeR with Custom Functions and Parameters

 3.4.
 Custom Lens Model

-Using lens_model='sie_galaxy' in the LeR initialization will use the following settings:
+Using lens_model='sie_galaxy' in the LeR initialization will use the following default settings.
+Other allowed lens models are ‘epl_shear_galaxy’ and ‘sis_galaxy’.

 velocity_dispersion="velocity_dispersion_ewoud",